ww44ss/okcupid/okcupid_exploratory.md

 Drinking habits are characterized by self-described ratings of _"not at all"_, ... _"socially"_, ..._"desperately"_.

-The data are cleaned by filtering NA's and then grouped and counted as above.
+The data are cleaned by filtering NA's and then grouped and counted.

 ```r